-The University of Student Leadership Award is an extended leadership programme designed to enhance student leadership potential.
+The University of Otago Student Leadership Award, supported by Canon, is an extended leadership programme designed to enhance student leadership potential.
 The Award is about leadership with a purpose, working towards positive change in the community and developing the student’s own leadership practice along the way.
 The programme involves mentorship, leadership development planning, communication workshops and reflection journaling.
 Awardees have completed 170 hours of volunteer work or more.

-INFORMATION SESSION: We have one intake of approximately 50 students each year.
-The next information session will take place at the start of Semester 1, 2019.
+INFORMATION SESSION: Come along to find out more about the UOSLA and how you can enhance your leadership capacity for positive social change.
 You can register your interest for the UOSLA here to have your name added to the mailing list to be notified of updates.

 What is it?

 This is a two-year commitment to yourself.
 The programme is about supporting you to develop your own leadership practice, no matter where along that pathway you are.